An Advertisement from Timex

 From a design watch, this Raymond Weil is an interesting gold-tone dress watch.
 The Roman numerals on the dial look modern and lean forward.
 Yet, the watch itself is very traditional.
 A small date window at 3 o'clock adds to the functionality.
 This Raymond Weil Tradition model has a gold-tone stainless steel case.
 With it's genuine Swiss pedigree, a Raymond Weil watch would look great in any business setting.
 Even on the weekend, if your idea of casual is khaki slacks and rolled up sleeves on a monogrammed dress shirt, this watch would fit you well.
 It has a classy understated look.

-Raymond Weil Availability
+A Raymond Weil Tanker-Style Watch

 Sunday, May 22, 2016